ignithor/assignment1_rt/README.md

 ### ui_control.py

-This node do :
+This node:
-- Spawn a new turtle in the environment: turtle2
+- Spawns a new turtle in the environment: turtle2
-- The user is able to select the robot they want to control (turtle1 or turtle2), and the velocity of the robot along x,y and around z.
+- Makes the user able to select the turtle they want to control (turtle1 or turtle2), and the velocity of the robot along x,y and around z.
-- The command is send for 1 second, and then the robot stop, and the user can insert the command again.
+- Sends the command for 1 second, and then the robot stop, and the user can insert the command again.

 #### Node name : ui_control